powerhousepro69/videoinfox/readme.md

 <br />

 **NEW: &nbsp; Toggle on/off mpv save play position on quit and an option to erase all mpv markers.**
+**Notification on home screen if mpv is set as the video player and  option --save-position-on-quit is active.**

 <br />

 **Getting Started:** Set the Default Directories located in -Set.
 Enter the parent directories of your video libraries.
 Then run -Index Default Directories This will build a searchable recursive list of all 4 default directories for -Playlist Find.
 Find a video(s) with a keyword from the path or file.